top of page

 When you get here (to this open section), take note: you go up a path here and then turn right on what seems like not a path, but it quickly connects to a dirt road that you continue on (follow the navigation file and everything will be fine).

-I hope you enjoyed the post, and that it made you want to explore this wonderful area...
+Hope you enjoyed the post and want to explore this amazing Sierra Nevada area!...

 Viva España!